 Old-fashioned Romance Package

 If Valentine’s Day isn’t your thing or you just want to get romantic another night, book the Old-fashioned Romance Package at the Chicago Athletic Association hotel.
-This special one-night package (booked on a date of your choice) welcomes guests to their room with a soulful Spotify playlist we’ve created along with an array of custom chocolates designed by executive pastry chef Jove Hubbard.
+This special one-night package (booked on a date of your choice) welcomes guests to their room with a soulful Spotify playlist we’ve created along with an array of custom chocolates.
 Then, enjoy a pair of Old Fashioned cocktails at the venue of your choice: Cindy’s, Cherry Circle Room, Game Room or Drawing Room.
 The morning after your romantic affair, enjoy brunch at the Cherry Circle Room before departing.
 Hopefully you’ll have worked up quite an appetite.